 The exact cause or origin of breast cancer is still being investigated by the medical profession.

 In the case of breast cancer though it has been proven that certain factors do play a role in the risk for developing breast cancer.
 If these factors are present you are at higher risk for developing breast cancer;

 If you are at high genetic risk for breast cancer or already proven to be a carrier of a disease-causing mutation in the BRCA, ATM, CHEK or other high-risk genes, a MRI is indicated once a year.
 Please discuss this with your doctor at our multidisciplinary health care centre.

 Although the breast is compressed, many women who undergo mammography do not experience pain.
 Women with very sensitive breasts may experience slight discomfort.
 It is also important to relax.
 When you are relaxed, the pectoral muscles behind the breast relax, which should result in a painless mammogram.
 Breasts are usually the least sensitive at about 2 weeks after menstruation starts, so this may be the best time of the month to schedule a mammogram, if this is a concern.

 No. For over 40 years, millions of women have undergone mammography.
 As with all radiography, it involves exposure to X-Rays, but the dosage levels used are very low.

 Mammographic techniques have also improved greatly over the past years.
-Our Full Field Digital Mammography machine uses only 0,1 to 0,2 rads per X-ray, which is an extremely low dose of radiation.
+Currently employed techniques use only 0,1 to 0,2 rads per X-ray, which is an extremely low dose of radiation.
 This is equated to the cosmic radiation of about 30 minutes of air travel.

 The question has also been asked as to whether compression can cause breast cancer.
 The answer is that compression doesn’t affect the breast tissue at all.
 For a useful mammogram, it is essential that the breast be compressed as the breast tissue needs to be spread out to allow breast structures to be seen.With appropriate compression the X-ray dose required can be reduced.